 Tomo-Kahni was created to preserve, protect and interpret the site of a Kawaiisu Native American Village.
 Because of the archeological and environmental sensitivity of the site, Tomo Kahni is available to the public by tour only.
 Tours are led by trained State Park docents and, due to sometimes extreme weather conditions, are only offered on weekends during the spring and fall.
 Special group tours may be scheduled for weekdays with advance notice if staff is available.

 Tomo-Kahni is undeveloped, with no historic or contemporary structures.
-The moderately strenuous 1.5 mile walking tour begins at an elevation of approximately 4,000 feet and gains 800 feet in elevation.
+The moderately strenuous 3 mile round-trip walking tour begins at an elevation of approximately 4,000 feet and gains 800 feet in elevation.
 Parts of the trail are on uneven terrain.
 Participants should have the physical ability and stamina to make the hike as everyone must stay together.
 The complete tour, including orientation and driving time, takes about 4 hours.
 The tour is not recommended for children under 6 or those with health or walking limitations.

 Disabled access is not possible at this time, but a multi-media tour is being developed to provide interpretation for those who are unable to participate in a tour.